MarceliJankowski/custom-language-abomination/README.md

 CLA is a dynamically and weakly typed programming language, with no real use beyond being a fun little side-project. <br>
 I ~~designed~~ (to be honest there wasn't much designing involved) implemented it with an interpreter written in **TS**. <br>
-**TypeScript** may come off as a peculiar choice for such task, but that's the language that I'm most familiar with, besides performance was never on my bullet list.
+**TypeScript** may come off as a peculiar choice for such task, but that's the language that I'm most familiar with (besides performance never really mattered for this one).

 ## Table of Contents